mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 Footnotes
 =========
-.. [#] At this time, only the Visual Studio Code editor is supported.f
+.. [#] At this time, only the Visual Studio Code editor is supported.